 Telemarketing Fraud

-BIRMINGHAM, Ala. — Trothsolutions et al. defraud consumers through a boiler-room operation that claims their computers are infected, the FTC says; click headline to see the defendants in Federal Court.
+BIRMINGHAM, Ala. — Trothsolutions and others defraud consumers through a boiler-room operation that claims their computers are infected, the FTC says in a federal complaint.

-Here are the defendants: Trothsolutions Inc.; Trothsolutions LLC dba Troth Solutions and Trothsolutionstechnologies; Crazy Bee Man of Palm Beach Inc. dba Elfinam; Ila Sethi; Quickkonto LLC dba Troth Solutions dba Troth AV dba Trothsolutions AV dba Qkontos.Com dba Qkontos Inc. dba Qkontos LLC; Edoorways International Corp. dba Trothsolutions; Madhu Sethi; Airoways LLC; and Escue Energy Inc. dba Trothsolutions fka Edoorways International Corporation dba Trothsolution.
+In addition to Trothsolutions Inc.; other defendants include Crazy Bee Man of Palm Beach Inc. dba Elfinam; Quickkonto LLC dba Troth Solutions dba Qkontos.com; Edoorways International; Airoways LLC; and Escue Energy Inc. dba Trothsolutions fka Edoorways International Corporation dba Trothsolution.
 Madhu and Ila Sethi are said to be the head of it.